A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Results

 \subsubsection{Tuning \texorpdfstring{$\alpha_B$}{} and \texorpdfstring{$\alpha_S$}{}}

 As we have mentioned in earlier sections, the non-softmax $MAB_u$ components explore actions in a manner that does not allow competitive regret performance to the softmax variant.
-All combination algorithms have a UCB $MAB$ in their core component, and as such, we need to tune the $\alpha_B$ parameter for optimal exploration and exploitation.
+All combination algorithms have a UCB $MAB$ in their core component, so we need to tune the $\alpha_B$ parameter for optimal exploration and exploitation.
 We briefly investigate the effect of the exploration parameter $\alpha_B$ to see if we can improve upon regret.

 Figure \ref{fig:ucb_test} shows the regret achieved over a range of values of the parameter for the investigated data sets.
 The performance of the algorithms slightly improves for an optimal $\alpha_B$ unique to each data set.
 Even with tuning, the softmax bandit variation of our algorithm outperforms all other investigated methods with the added benefit of not needing any tuning.
 Even when tuning the exploration rate from very high to very low exploration, we do not significantly improve performance such that we are on par with the softmax $MAB_u$ variant.